tarun29061990/text_edit_application/README.md

  1. Main.js - Mounts the components (textarea, wordcount and undo button)
  2. components - Contains seperate components for textarea, wordcount and undo.
- 3. storage - Contains logic for storing list of messages in a stack.
+ 3. storage - Contains logic for storing list of messages.
 I am using **AsyncStorage** for state management.
-I could have used redux but for a small application like this AsyncStorage is sufficient.
+I could have used redux but for a small application(like this one) AsyncStorage is sufficient.

 ### Who do I talk to? ###